ECON 0150 | Economic Data Analysis

 Next is something even less boring.

-> theres a even more variability in your sample means!
+> there are even more ways your sample could look!

 > what do you expect to see when we plot these sample means (\(\bar{x}\))?